 Our appreciations go to the Director of diagnostic and Health Care Technical Services Unit (DDS) Dr Alex S. Magesa for steering up the whole process; Acting Head of Laboratory Services (Ag.
-HLS) Mr. Reuben S. Mkala for field coordination; and to all laboratory technical team or individuals who played a pivotal role in developing this NMLSOP by participating in the consultation workshops, meetings, providing relevant information and offering their expert opinion when consulted.
-Last but not the least; appreciations go to David Ocheng, who facilitated the whole
+HLS) Mr Reuben S. Mkala for field coordination; and to all laboratory technical team or individuals who played a pivotal role in developing this NMLSOP by participating in the consultation workshops, meetings, providing relevant information and offering their expert opinion when consulted.
+Last but not the least; appreciations go to David Ocheng, who facilitated the whole process of developing this document.

-Prof.Tumaini J. Nagu CHIEF MEDICAL OFFICER
+Prof. Tumaini J. Nagu CHIEF MEDICAL OFFICER